 Also, when you use Twitch you’ll get access to cool monthly freebies.
 For example, as of this writing they were giving away an “Overwatch Golden Loot Box” along with five free loot boxes.

 2-Day Delivery Not Fast Enough?

-Over 1-million items are currently available for 1-day delivery with a service called Amazon Prime Now that is included in the cost of a Prime membership.
+Whole Foods and Amazon have teamed up to bring you over 1-million items currently available for 1-day delivery with a service called Amazon Prime Now that is included in the cost of a Prime membership.